Ensure Academic Growth

 Times tables surely take us back to the most anxious days of our childhood.
 Kids establish a strong foothold in the math world once they accept that the times tables for 7s and 8s are not to be taken lightly.

 Patience is the ultimate virtue to practice with little kids.
-If you show the kids a pattern in something, they readily accept that knowledge because it feels comfortable.
+If you show them a pattern in something, they readily accept that knowledge because it feels comfortable.
 Showing them a string of numbers and asking them to etch it in their memory will not help them in the long run.

 Tips for Times Tables Mastery